Petersburg Product Liability Attorney

 A product can be dangerous in one or more ways, including through its:

 - Defective design.
 When a product is poorly designed and manufactured according to these specs, any product liability claims filed by victims of accidents involving the product are known as defective design claims.
-With a defective design case, the hazards of the product are inherent, rather than caused by an issue that arose in its production, packaging, or marketing.
+In other words, the manufacturer’s intended design is dangerous to consumers—with a defective design case, the hazards of the product are inherent, rather than caused by an issue that arose in its production, packaging, or marketing.

 - Defective manufacturing.
 When a product is not manufactured according to its design and this deviation makes it potentially dangerous to users, the issue is known as a manufacturing defect.
 A manufacturing defect might mean that the wrong materials were used or that the product does not contain the safety features it was designed to contain.